parallelUQ/PUQ/README.rst

     python Figure1_2.py
     python Figure3.py

 Running each script should not take more than 60 sec.
-See the figures (png files) saved under examples/ directory.
+See the Figure1.png, Figure2.png, and Figure3.png saved under examples/ directory.

 Instructions for running the prominent empirical results:

+The following describes how to generate results equivalent to those presented in the top-left corner of Figure~6 for batch size b=8 with the unimodal function.

 1) Go to the examples/ directory.

 2) Execute the following from the command line::

+    python Figure6_unimodal8.py

-Running each script should not take more than 60 sec.
-See the figures (png files) saved under ``examples/`` directory.
+Running this script takes about 2hrs.
+See the Figure6.png saved under ``examples/`` directory.

 Final comments